gobstones/gobstones-web/README.md

 ```

 ## deploy
-The code in `#master` is automatically deployed to: http://gobstones.github.io/gobstones-web
+This is hosted at Github Pages in http://gobstones.github.io/gobstones-web

 ## more docs